-Another historic contribution of the Burji to Kenya is naming of Marsabit town after a Burji farmer named Marsa.
-Who according to www.wikipidea.com moved to Marsabit after being encouraged by the British administrators.
+Another historic contribution of the Burji to Kenya is naming of Marsabit town after a Burji farmer named Marsa, who moved to Marsabit after being encouraged by the British administrators.
 The name is loosely translated as Marsas Home from Amharic (official language spoken in Ethiopia also understood to the Burji then) sentence Marsa bet.
 To date Burji people pronounce the name as Marsa-bet.

 According to Marsabit District Annual report, Burji and the Konso are the first to permanently settle in Marsabit around an area called Karatina & Majengo Mpya after moving from Boma due to the draught of 1928.
 This is so because the other tribes who were in area at the time were all pastoralists and could not settle permanently.